-John McLernon was one of two Atlantic County residents honored at the county's Martin Luther King Day event on Friday, Jan.
+John McLernon was one of two Atlantic County residents at the county's Martin Luther King Day event on Friday, Jan.
 13, at the county offices in Atlantic City.

 McLernon earned a bachelor's degree in journalism in 1978, and analyzed the social impact of the casino industry on county residents during his tenure with The Press of Atlantic City.

 He became a coordinator in the Office on Aging with the county government in 1986, and later became a supervisor in the Adult Protective Services Unit.
 In that position, he helped protect residents from abuse, neglect and exploitation, according to information provided by the county.